sixFingers/lump/README.md

 -- Flip on axis
 mc.scaleX, mc.scaleY = -1, 1
 ```

+### Caching of animations
+Everytime you build a movieclip, internally Lump creates:

+- an animation definition, containing data for frames and clips;
+- a movieclip object, which plays the animation.

+For performance, Lump will cache animations so that every movieclip created with the same json and same texture will be actually pointing to the same animation definition.
+No duplicate animation instances will be created.

 ### Missing features
 Currently, Lump misses support for skewing of sprite parts.